borglab/GTDynamics/README.md

 ### Homebrew

-Using Homebrew is the easiest way to get SDFormat installed and it also makes switching versions straightforward.
+If you are on a Mac, using Homebrew is the easiest way to get SDFormat installed and it also makes switching versions straightforward.

 ```sh
 $ # Install homebrew.